Find Us on

-You may feel hungry on a diet, but you can’t really figure out why.
-This is a common problem and has as much to do with the mental aspect of things as with the physical.
-This is a phenomenon that has plagued dieters for years and yet there are some very easy to understand answers.
+You may feel hungry on a diet, but you canβt really figure out why.
+This is a common problem and has as much to do with your mental state as well as physical.
+While this is a phenomenon that has plagued dieters for years, some of the explanations are quite easy to understand.

 The Brain is Used to Your Old Eating Habits

-You condition yourself each and every day whether you realize it or not.
-When you are eating all the wrong foods or eating far too much in one sitting then you are conditioning yourself to those habits.
+Whether you realize it or not, you are conditioning yourself each and every day.
+When you are eating all the wrong foods or eating far too much in one sitting, you are conditioning yourself to those habits.
 The brain begins to adapt and think that this is the way that you need to eat to survive.

-So when you change things up and you go down the path of eating better, the brain isn’t quite sure what to do.
-This is when the brain begins to think that something is wrong as it is used to and conditioned for the old way of doing things.
-Through years of eating wrong, your brain has grown accustomed to this.
-So you need to retrain it and this is the hardest part of the cycle.
-You may need to feel a little bit of hunger to get to the point that you should be at.
+So when you change things up and you go down the path of eating better, the brain isnβt quite sure what to do.
+This is when the brain begins to think that something is wrong as it is used to and conditioned to the old way of doing things.
+Through years of bad eating habits, your brain has grown accustomed to this.
+So you need to retrain it.
+This is the hardest part of the cycle.
+You may need to feel a little bit of hunger to get to the point where you should be for healthy, balanced eating.
 Do keep in mind that this should never come about due to starvation or deprivation, but good sound nutritious and healthy eating.

 You May Be Mistaking Hunger for Something Else